 Haymes Paint is thrilled to be naming rights sponsor of The Jericho Cup race, hosted at Warrnambool Racecourse.
 Jericho Cup is a nationally recognised $300,000 flat race over 4,600m, recreating the first ever Jericho cup held by our mounted troops in Palestine during WW1.

-Inspired by this exciting story, Australian philanthropist Bill Gibbins, sought an opportunity to honour the courage and spirit of our mounted troops as we approach the centenary of the first Jericho Cup.
-Aimed to preserve the fighting spirit of the service men and their mounts, their sacrifices and bravery.
+Inspired by this exciting story, Australian philanthropist Bill Gibbins, sought an opportunity to honour the courage and spirit of our mounted troops.
+The Jericho Cup's aim is to preserve the fighting spirit of the service men and their mounts, their sacrifices and bravery.

 - Matt Haymes, Sales Director.

 Approaching the end of the First World War the Australian Light Horse were planning a major offensive against the Turkish Empire.
 In order to lull the enemy into believing nothing unusual was afoot, a race meeting was organised by the Australians on the eve of the assault.

 The main race was called The Jericho Cup, which ran over 3 miles through the desert sands.
 The winner of the race was Bill the Bastard, arguably one of Australia’s Greatest War Horse.

 His exploits are detailed in the book Bill the Bastard by noted historian Professor Roland Perry.
 You can read Chapter 24 “The Ruse” on the Jericho Cup web site here (linked).
 Which tells the story of the first Jericho Cup.